Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 A successful designer must have the ability to design functional, practical and stunning interiors in a variety of styles with each and every style reflecting the tastes and ideals of each individual client.
 Topics covered include:

-You are taught how to analyse the key elements of designs and how to identify the variety of style.
+- What Makes Style: You are taught how to analyse the key elements of designs and how to identify a variety of styles.

-You will be creating stunning and up to the moment designs using decorative details.
+- Finishes and Accessories: You will be creating stunning and up-to-the-moment designs using decorative details.

-One of the main reasons why many areas of designs fail is because of the inability to use colour successfully.
+One of the main reasons why many areas of design fail is because of the inability to use colour successfully.
 This is the most valuable tool interior designers have at their disposal.

 Getting the right colour balance is paramount to the success of any interior space.
 For example, clashing colours will give you a garish and cheap look.